Jose-Sabater/marketeer/README.md

-# Marketeer :mag_right: :computer: :smiley: Sentiment Analysis related to stocks
+# Marketeer :mag_right: :computer: :smiley: Sentiment Analysis

 ## This project is subdivided in three sections:
 ### Scraping
 Scrape Datasets from multiple sources (Twitter, Reddit and Google News)
 ### Sentiment
-Explore different types of Sentiment Analysis
+Explore different types of Sentiment Analysis.
+Using Transformers or VaderSentiment
 ### Stocks
 Contains Jupyter Notebooks that combine Scraping, Sentiment analysis and Stock statistical Analysis